uzabase/concurrently/README.md

 `concurrently` returns a `Job`.
 You can cancel the job by calling `(cancel job)` function.
 `Job` contains a field `:channel`.
 You can read all calculated results for all input-data supplied to `concurrently` function from the channel, but should not read it directly.
-Use `(get-results (:channel job))` function for safe-reading from channels.
+Use `(get-results!! (:channel job))` function for safe-reading from channels.

-`get-results` handles all databoxes from a channel and create a vector which contains all values of databoxes.
+`get-results!!` handles all databoxes from a channel and create a vector which contains all values of databoxes.
-If a failure databox is found while handling databoxes, `get-results` will throw the exception and handle all remaining data in a channel in background for protecting the channel from accidental stacking caused by never-read data in a channel.
+If a failure databox is found while handling databoxes, `get-results!!` will throw the exception and handle all remaining data in a channel in background for protecting the channel from accidental stacking caused by remaining never-read data in a channel.

-`get-results` accepts arguments:
+`get-results!!` accepts arguments:

 ch - a channel for reading.
 option-map - optional. a map containing the following keys.